 Students are also withdrawn on a 1:1 basis for numeracy skills, handwriting and personalised literacy intervention.

-Within the unit we provide pupils with strategies to allow them to succeed in a mainstream school environment.
+Within key stage 2 we aim to provide pupils with strategies to allow them to succeed in a mainstream school environment.
 As well as having great communication and relationships with the pupils, we also strongly encourage fantastic communication between ourselves, schools and parents/carers.
 This is a key part in successfully being able to develop a pupil to progress and achieve highly.

-Key Stage 2 pupils have an exciting range of curriculum areas which they participate in, from the core subjects English and Maths in the mornings, to P.E, gardening, catering, Art and much more in the afternoons.
-To add to the broad curriculum, Key Stage 2 pupils also have many opportunities and experiences to participate in outdoor education activities.
-We are also keen to raise money for charity.
-Events organised include car washes, baking cakes and walks.
+Within Key Stage 2 pupils have an exciting range of curriculum areas which they participate in, from the core subjects English and Maths in the mornings, to foundation subjects in the afternoons.

 It provides opportunities for pupils to develop a range of Key Skills and their capacity for imaginative, innovative thinking, creativity and independence.